Women's Equality Party: Leadership contest 2018

+Decision to dissolve party

+In October 2024, it was reported that the party's founders planned to dissolve the WEP pending the approval of the party's membership in November, citing financial difficulties and changes in the political environment.
+The party then had about 5,600 members and 24,000 registered supporters.
+This reportedly followed a failed attempt by the leadership of the WEP and the Green Party of England and Wales to formalise a partnership, with the motion to allow this failing to muster support at the Green Party conference.

+At a special conference on 17 November 2024, 78% of members voted to dissolve the party, surpassing the 75% threshold for this vote to pass.

-Political aims
+Political aims and views

-The party's mission statement opens with: "Equality for women isn't a women's issue.
+The party's mission statement opened with: "Equality for women isn't a women's issue.
 When women fulfil their potential, everyone benefits.
 Equality means better politics, a more vibrant economy, a workforce that draws on the talents of the whole population and a society at ease with itself".

 Describing the six aims, Mayer said: "It's a very narrow palette, we're not looking to be a party that can answer questions about what should be done in the Ukraine, or trying to have a platform on the environment or anything else, we are focusing absolutely narrowly on that equality agenda."
 Party leader Walker agreed: "We won't have policies on other issues.
 We are going to concentrate, laser-like, on all of the above, to make them happen.
 And we will welcome people from any other political party that agrees with our values of diversity and inclusivity to work with us."
 However, Walker promised that the party's working definition of the word "woman", as well as more detail of the party's policies, would be covered in its policy launch, following consultation with party members.

 Early indications of what to expect included Walker's call for a gender quota system to select MPs at the following two elections so that equal representation could be achieved in the House of Commons by 2025.
 Walker also called for six weeks' paid leave, at 90% pay, for both parents after having a baby, as well as an extra 10 months of shared leave at statutory pay.
 Writing in the Daily Mirror, Toksvig stated that the party further proposed that industrial tribunal costs be reduced from over £1,000 to "£50 for those who can afford it" in order to "empower all women to speak out about sexism at work."

 The party launched its full set of policies on 20 October 2015 at Conway Hall.